7Block Labs

 Code skeletons you’ll actually reuse

-• Minimal RISC Zero guest (no_std) that reads input, computes, and commits:
+• A basic RISC Zero guest (no_std) that takes input, does some calculations, and then commits:

 #![no_main]